sreichel/OpenMage-Docker-Dev-Environment/README.md

 Adjust and run ...
 - `dde-cli docker/init-dev-environment.sh`

-<small>_(DB shema should be created, and OpenMage should be installed to htdocs)_</small>
+<small>_(DB shema should be created and OpenMage should be installed to htdocs)_</small>

 ### Check setup

-If everything worked http://openmage.localhost should show up _OpenMage_ installation page.
+If everything worked http://openmage.localhost should show up _OpenMage_ installation wizzard page.

 ## ToDo
 - optionally add sample data